-Since endocannabinoid receptors are found in the female reproductive system, this leads many to wonder if CBD oil for endometriosis might one day offer a viable treatment option.
+Since endocannabinoid receptors can be found in the female reproductive system, there is hope that using CBD oil for endometriosis may provide some relief.

-While CBD is not a recognised treatment for endometriosis, it is considered to be safe for most healthy adults to use.
+While CBD is not a recognised treatment for the condition, it is considered safe for most healthy adults to use.

-So in the absence of any firm medical data, some women choose to explore this as a treatment option to help ease their monthly symptoms.
+In the absence of any firm medical data, some women are already choosing to explore CBD as an option to help ease their monthly symptoms.

-Endometriosis causes cells similar to those found in the uterus to grow outside of the uterus.
+Endometriosis causes cells similar to those found in the uterus to grow outside the uterus.

 These cells behave in the same way as the cells in the uterus and will bleed during a woman’s menstrual cycle.

-This leads to inflammation, pain and scarring.
-It can impact a woman’s fertility and also lead to heavier and more painful periods.
+This leads to inflammation, pain and scarring, as well as heavier and more painful periods.

-Endometriosis can also cause extreme fatigue, depression, problems with relationships, fertility problems and have a significant impact on an individuals work and social life.
+Endometriosis can also cause extreme fatigue, depression, and problems with relationships and have a significant impact on an individual’s work and social life.

-There is no cure for endometriosis, but there are treatments that may help to lessen the symptoms.
+There is no cure for endometriosis, but there are treatments that may help lessen the symptoms.